NGO Another Way (Stichting Bakens

 should supply the services, the financial resources, the technical assistance

 and the technology transfer referred to.
-On the first page you are an operator in
+On the first page you are an operator

-Paragraph 9 e) of Plan of Implementation of the Millennium Goals relates to
+Paragraph 9 e) of Plan of Implementation of the Millennium Goals relates to energy.

-energy.
 It provides:

 “(e) Develop national energy

-policies and regulatory frameworks that will help to create the necessary
+policies and regulatory frameworks that will help to create the necessary economic,

-to reliable, affordable, economically viable, socially acceptable and
+reliable, affordable, economically viable, socially acceptable and

 environmentally sound energy services for sustainable development and poverty